Mazda Capella: Third generation (GC; 1982–1987)

 In September 1982, the third-generation Capella was released using the new front-wheel-drive Mazda GC platform.
 As before, the international version was named the 626, with this version being named Import Car of the Year by Motor Trend magazine, the Car of the Year Japan award in 1982, and Car of the Year by Wheels magazine for 1983.
-It came in fifth in the 1984 European Car of the Year, the highest finish so far for a Japanese car.
+It came in fifth in the 1984 European Car of the Year, the highest finish up to that date for a Japanese car.
 It immediately sold very well across Europe.

 Sedan and coupé bodystyles were offered as before, with – due to demand – a five-door hatchback variant added.
-Inline-four engines displacing 1.6, 1.8, and 2.0 liters were offered, with the 2.0-liter also available with a turbo and 145 PS.
-In September 1983 a 2.0-liter diesel was added to the lineup.
+Inline-four engines displacing 1.6, 1.8, and 2.0 litres were offered, with the 2.0-litre also available with a turbo and 145 PS.
+In September 1983 a 2.0-litre diesel was added to the lineup.
 In other regions including Finland, the 626 offered 101 PS with a twin barrel carburetor.
-The Swiss market only received a 95 PS 2-liter version, with the lower power a result of different emissions standards.
+The Swiss market only received a 95 PS 2-litre version, with the lower power a result of different emissions standards.
 In addition to the commonly seen model, there was also a short-nosed version with smaller headlamps and a larger grille, which necessitated a different bonnet as well.
 This model was sold in Southeast Asia and Oceania and possibly other markets including the GCC countries.
 A dealer optional model with the front end and pop-up headlights from the Mazda 929/Cosmo (HB) was also available to special customers in Indonesia.

 The rear suspension was now independent, and though the wheelbase remained the same as the previous model, it was an entirely different car.
-A SOHC non-turbo diesel 2.0-liter RF 66 PS engine was made available; twenty examples were imported officially into Australia from 1983 to 1987.
+A SOHC non-turbo diesel 2.0-litre RF 66 PS engine was made available; twenty examples were imported officially into Australia from 1983 to 1987.
 The diesel also benefitted from ventilated brakes up front and a variable ratio steering rack, to minimize the effects of the (slight) additional weight.
-European markets also received a 1.6-liter F6 80 PS engine.
-The placement of the power window controls was on the center console, ahead of the gear shift/automatic transmission gear selector, as opposed to the traditional installation of the window switches on the respective doors.
+European markets also received a 1.6-litre F6 80 PS engine.
+The placement of the power window controls was on the centre console, ahead of the gear shift/automatic transmission gear selector, as opposed to the traditional installation of the window switches on the respective doors.

-Ford Asia Pacific (FASPAC) also sold the 626 as the Ford Telstar from 1983 (complete with slightly different styling and dashboard) in place of the European-sourced Sierra, although Ford New Zealand did offer the Sierra wagon (in both 1.6- and 2.0-liter versions) from May 1984 after the long best-selling Cortina estate car was discontinued, in lieu of the Mazda's lack of an equivalent model.
+Ford Asia Pacific (FASPAC) also sold the 626 as the Ford Telstar from 1983 (complete with slightly different styling and dashboard) in place of the European-sourced Ford Sierra, although Ford New Zealand did offer the Sierra wagon after the long best-selling Cortina estate car was discontinued, on account of the Mazda's lack of an equivalent model.
+Available in both 1.6- and 2.0-litre versions, the Sierra wagon was released in May 1984.